 4. Any kit needed over and above what you currently have

 5. Food and drinks

 Every session starts off with PT (Physical Exercise) and for these, you can wear PT clothing.
 Thereafter you change into range clothes.
 Pants, shirt, closed shoes.
 Remember we are shooting from all positions so your clothes must be able to handle dirt and wear and tear.
 A hat and shooting glasses are good.
-We do have shooting glasses and ear muffs you can use on the range if you don’t have your own.
+We do have shooting glasses and ear muffs you can use on the range if you don’t have your own, or you can buy from us.
 Sunblock can help.

 Included in your monthly payment is your main session’s range fee.
 Any other sessions you attend you will need to pay the range fee on the day in cash.

-You can supply your own ammo.
-As a Fortis Club Member you can check with our vendors for specials.
-Or you can buy ammo from the instructors – NB – this ammo cannot be taken home and has to be used on the range as per law.
+You must supply your own ammo.
+As a Fortis Member, you can check with our vendors for specials.
+Or you can buy ammo from some of the instructors – NB – this ammo cannot be taken home and has to be used on the range as per law.

 The program runs over a 12 month period – with 1 Saturday session per month as the base.
 You are allowed to join other modules from other groups on other Saturdays as well (only having to pay the range fees on those sessions).
 This means you can do more than 1 course per month for the same R850 monthly fee.

 The first 11 sessions are just 1 Saturday (set aside the whole day for them) with a night shoot as well.
 The 12th session is a weekend starting on a Friday eve and ending the Sunday afternoon.

 The Saturdays are pre-determined and a program is handed out when you sign up so you will have the year program in advance so that you can plan.

 You can catch up a session with another group if there is another group nearby that does the same session